rustprooflabs/pgosm-flex/README.md

 ## Points of Interest (POIs)

-Special layer included in `run-all` and `run-no-tags`.
 Loads an range of tags into a materialized view (`osm.poi_all`) for easy searching POIs.
 Line and polygon data is forced to point geometry using `ST_Centroid()`.
 This layer duplicates a bunch of other more specific layers (shop, amenity, etc.) to provide a single place for simplified POI searches.

+Special layer included by layer sets `run-all` and `run-no-tags`.
+See `style/poi.lua` for logic on how to include POIs.
+The topic of POIs is subject and likely is not inclusive of everything that probably should be considered a POI.
+If there are POIs missing from this table please submit a [new issue](https://github.com/rustprooflabs/pgosm-flex/issues/new) with sufficient details about what is missing.
+Pull requests also welcome!
+[See CONTRIBUTING.md](CONTRIBUTING.md).